neicnordic/neic2017.nordforsk.org/_workshops/containers.md

     - ws-1-4-afternoon
 ---

-## Building and managing Linux containers for local deployment and HPC
+## Building and Managing Linux Containers for Local Deployment and HPC

 **Format**: Hands-on Tutorial